geo-mak/interconnect/SPECS.md

 ### Union

 - **Definition**: A tagged union with multiple members.
+- **Representation**: Tag-prefixed data of the active member.
+- **Storage**:
-- **Representation**: Metadata block contains the tag, size and the start offset of the active member.
+  - Inline: 16-bytes inlined metadata consists of the tag, size and the pointer to member's data.
+  - Outline: Active member's data.
 - **Syntax**:
   IIDL syntax:
   ```rust